konturio/disaster-ninja-fe/src/features/intercom/readme.md

 ### How it works

 `initIntercom` function check permission for use cookies that intercom require.
-If it allowed - we set intercom related cookie, settings, and execute intercom sniped that integrate chat in application
+If it is allowed - we set intercom related cookie, settings, and execute intercom snippet that integrate chat in application